Jewish quota

-A Jewish quota was a discriminatory racial quota designed to limit or deny access for Jews to various institutions.
+A Jewish quota is a discriminatory racial quota designed to limit or deny access for Jews to various institutions.
 Such quotas were widespread in the 19th and 20th centuries in developed countries and frequently present in higher education, often at prestigious universities.

 By countries

 Canada

 Some universities in Canada, notably McGill University, the Université de Montréal and the University of Toronto Faculty of Medicine, had longstanding quotas on the number of Jews admitted to the respective universities.
 McGill University’s strict quota was the longest-running, having been officially adopted in 1920 and remaining in place until the late 1960s.

 France

 Vichy France established a Commissariat-General for Jewish Affairs led by the French antisemite and Nazi collaborator Xavier Vallat.
 It published the second law on the status of Jews on June 2, 1941, which sought to exclude Jews from economic life.
 A numerus clausus came into effect in the liberal professions of medicine, pharmacy, and the bar, as well as at universities and grandes écoles.